Zatacka/Simple_DiscordBot/README.md

 # Discord_SimpleBot

+Create a config.py file in root directory

-Import your Token inside Config.py
+insert your Token inside config.py

 Adjust you commands in responses.py